MinecraftForge/Documentation/docs/gettingstarted/debugprofiler.md

 # Debug Profiler

-Minecraft provides a Debug Profiler, that can be used to find time consuming code.
+Minecraft provides a Debug Profiler that can be used to find time consuming code.
 Specially considering things like `TickEvents` and Ticking `TileEntities` this can be very usefull for modders and server owners that want to find a lag source.

 ## Using the Debug Profiler